 Graduate Student Wellness

-We want graduate students to be aware of the services available such as the health center, counseling center, recreational facilities, and other amenities across campus.
+Learn about wellness services available to graduate students—offerings from the health center, counseling center, recreational facilities, and many other units across campus.

 Students handing out drinks and snacks.